 Stand United is probably one of the most useful ultimates in the entire game.
 Yes, this is usually an ability to save your teammate, and it accomplishes that quite well.
 BUT!
 As DPS Shen, you can save your teammate AND do crazy damage.
 Sure you 2v1 with Shen as a Tank, but you don't really help in the killing process.
 After the big save, your usefulness drops tremendously.
 It's irritating to have a Shen save the day, but it's even WORSE when he's dishing out massive damage to boot!
 Like I said earlier, if you use Shadow Dash after saving your teammate with Stand United, they will want to finish off your teammate only to realize that they just got demolished by Shen.
 This is also an amazing escape skill if the situation presents itself.
 For example, if you are playing a 3v3, and you have teammates defending the main base, you can use Stand United to go BACK to base after pushing down a tower!
 Or just warping to a different champ on the map that happened to be alone at the time if you were getting ganked.

-I like to start off with Boots of Speed and 3 Health Potion for greater movement.
+I like to start off with Boots and 3 Health Potion for greater movement.
 This allows you to harass with Vorpal Blade much easier.
 Get in, hit, get out.
 Simple.
 If you want to get a Null-Magic Mantle first if you prefer to stay defensive, and wait until level 2 to use Shadow Dash to escape, that is also a viable option.
 Once you get enough gold, finish up your Mercury's Treads for a little magic resistance and most importantly, tenacity.
 Dropping off those stuns, taunts, fears, etc. quicker is very important.

 The next item is very situational.
 Since you are Shen and one of your main abilities is Shadow Dash, you will be soaking up some damage no matter what.
 It's kind of silly to have an ability that makes Tryndamere three-shot you instead of another guy.
 You want to be able to take some damage and deal some back.
 Also, since this is a DPS build, your items will want to be about dealing damage and using Shadow Dash with Thornmail accomplishes this.
 Since Mercury's Treads give you a little magic resistance and Thornmail being such an excellent (and cheap) item, I usually go with that.
 However, it's really up to you and depends on what kind of damage the enemy is dealing.
-Force of Nature, Sunfire Cape or, having a Frozen Heart are good alternatives for this spot.
+Force of Nature, Sunfire Aegis or, having a Frozen Heart are good alternatives for this spot.
 The movement speed from Force of Nature plus the excellent health regeneration along with the high magic resist is very good, but I wouldn't suggest it unless the other team is very AP heavy.
 The movement speed isn't necessary since we will be building a Phantom Dancer later and since Shen won't have nearly as much health as a tank, the 0.35% health regeneration isn't as noticeable.
-Sunfire Cape is all around good for Shen.
+Sunfire Aegis is all around good for Shen.
 The 35 magic damage helps Shen farm, which can be important if you are having trouble last hitting, and the 450 Health makes Shen's Ki Strike hit a little bit harder.
 Frozen Heart is excellent because of the 20% cooldown reduction, so you can use Stand United more often.
 Plus, slowing the enemies attack speed is nice if you feel like you are not dodging enough.
 Thornmail is what I tend to get though, because it synergizes with Shadow Dash so well.
 I cannot mention this enough!
 Think of it as your Shadow Dash now dealing percentile damage!

 Now here is when you will start worrying your teammates if they were unaware that you were going to build a Shen that will actually be dealing damage! (which personally, I get enjoyment out of surprising everyone with this build, but communicating effectively with your team is always important.)
 Phantom Dancer is next because of the movement speed and attack speed.
 Attack speed is important for Shen so that you pop off that Ki Strike as soon as it's ready.
 Plus, the attack speed is helpful because it causes your Ki Strike to be ready, sooner.
 Some people will want to build a damage dealing item first, but that is not necessary!
 With Vorpal Blade, Ki Strike, and a well-timed auto attack, you will be getting in 2, sometimes 3 hits in less than a second!
 Plus, the extra movement speed helps Shen chase down enemies to use Shadow Dash on them.
 If you want to build Zeal then get Vampiric Scepter for some slightly better survivability then that works too.
 However, I recommend finishing Phantom Dancer first because the healing done from the Vampiric Scepter isn't very much at this point because most of Shen's damage is magic for now.
 Plus you get a very small heal from Vorpal Blade so you should be okay.

 The next item is up to you.
-Either build Madred's Bloodrazor or The Bloodthirster.
-If you went ahead and bought the Vampiric Scepter then finish The Bloodthirster to make your life steal and damage output sky rocket.
+Either build Madred's Bloodrazor or Bloodthirster.
+If you went ahead and bought the Vampiric Scepter then finish Bloodthirster to make your life steal and damage output sky rocket.
 At this point in the game, Madred's Bloodrazor isn't as important because chances are, Dr. Mundo doesn't have his 4000 health yet.
 However, ANY DPS CHAMPION EVER SHOULD HAVE Madred's Bloodrazor DO NOT FINISH YOUR BUILD WITHOUT IT!
-If you were able to build up this far quick enough, then Madred's Bloodrazor can be put off until after the The Bloodthirster.
-If you build Madred's Bloodrazor before The Bloodthirster, make sure you get The Bloodthirster after, and vice versa.
+If you were able to build up this far quick enough, then Madred's Bloodrazor can be put off until after the Bloodthirster.
+If you build Madred's Bloodrazor before Bloodthirster, make sure you get Bloodthirster after, and vice versa.
 These two items are very important!
 Madred's Bloodrazor is such a beautiful item for DPS champs because it gives awesome attack speed, some armor, decent damage, then the best part..
 PERCENTILE MAGIC DAMAGE!
 No matter how health heavy the enemey is, you will tear them apart.
 Plus the magic damage output is so great, that it makes your damage into a hybrid.
 It's hard to build enough armor to null this kind of damage.
 I strongly suggest finishing Phantom Dancer and then getting Madred's Bloodrazor, but the other way I suggested is an option if you want.

 Next is the Infinity Edge.
 The Critical strike chance, CS damage increase, and flat damage output is ridiculous with this item.
 You will already be dealing extreme amounts of damage before hand, but with this it's GG.
 Straight forward item, and works very well with Phantom Dancer.